eHabitat/ehabitat/docs/source/contributing/pr_tutorial.md

    :sync: https

    ```
-   git clone https://github.com/<your GitHub handle>/TimeXAI.git
+   git clone https://github.com/<your GitHub handle>/eHabitat.git
    ```
    :::

    ::::

-3. Navigate to your TimeXAI directory and add the base repository as a remote:
+3. Navigate to your eHabitat directory and add the base repository as a remote:

    ::::{tab-set}